mspass-team/mspass/docs/source/user_manual/database_concepts.rst

 Parallel jobs are very similar but require creation of an RDD or Dask bag to drive the processing.
-Our parallel api, described elsewhere (LINK) simplifies the conversion from a serial to parallel job.
+Our parallel api, described in the section :ref:`Parallel Processing<parallel_processing>`, simplifies the conversion from a serial to parallel job.
 In any case, the equivalent parallel pseudocode logic is this::

   1) Create database handle
   2) Point the handle at wf_Seismogram, wf_TimeSeries, or wf_miniseed as appropriate
-  3) Run the Database.read_distributed_data method to build parallel dataset
+  3) Run the read_distributed_data function to parallelize the input operation
   4) Run parallel version of each processing function
-  5) Run Database.save_data method in parallel
+  5) Run write_distributed_data function to save the result with parallel IO

 A simple perspective on the difference is that the loop for the serial job becomes is implied in the parallel job.
 Spark or dask schedules which